Magical Philipsburg, Montana

-With flowers and gorgeously restored historic buildings lining its main street, Philipsburg is one of Montana’s most charming towns.
+With overflowing flower baskets and gorgeously restored historic buildings lining its main street, Philipsburg is one of Montana’s most charming towns.

 Once a booming mining town, it’s a place that makes you want to sit on one of its benches along the sidewalk and watch the world go by.
 But first, you need to stop in the town’s enormous handmade candy store, The Sweet Palace.
 It’s a version of the Big Rock Candy Mountain about which Burl Ives sang.
 Amid the Victorian-era decor, you’ll find 50 kinds of fudge, 20 types of caramel and incredible treats like Dark Chocolate Premium Moose Truffles made with Moose Drool Brown Ale by Big Sky Brewing Co.

-Next door is Sapphire Gallery where you can buy a bag of gravel with local sapphires in it for $25.
-Staff will show you how to use screens to clean and sort the gravel to uncover the sapphires.
-You can have the gallery heat-treat them to enhance their color or fashion them into jewelry.
+Next door is The Sapphire Gallery where you can buy a bag of gravel with local sapphires in it for $30.
+Staff will screen your gravel to clean it and uncover the sapphires, you’ll do the sorting.
+You can have the gallery heat-treat them to enhance their color and to fashion them into jewelry.

 “Everyone loves finding treasure,” says co-owner Shirley Beck.
-“It’s material that has been waiting for them in the ground for a long time: about 50 million years.”
+“The sapphires have been waiting for them in the ground for a long time: about 50 million years.”

 “Philipsburg has activities and shops, eateries and photo opportunities, but at the end of your visit we just make you feel good.
 It’s magic,” Beck says.

-A grassroots movement, spearheaded by locals and entrepreneurs like Shirley Beck, owner of The Sweet Palace, and Dale Siegford, who is co-owner of the Sapphire Gallery with Beck, led to a revitalization in town.
-Jim Jarvis, who moved from Washington and who owns The Broadway Hotel was also part of that, among others.
+A grassroots movement, spearheaded by locals and entrepreneurs like Shirley Beck and Dale Siegford, co-owners of The Sweet Palace, and The Sapphire Gallery, led to a revitalization in town.
+Among others, Kurt and Lynn Unger moved back to Montana to renovate Snookies Mercantile and the historic Kaiser House Hotel.
 Today, downtown Philipsburg is a bustling town that attracts travelers from all over the world.

 3 Stops in Philipsburg